influxdata/docs-v2/content/resources/videos/Using-Flux-to-query-geo-temporal-data.md

 ---
 title: Using Flux to query geo temporal data
 description: >
   In the final installment of our series on geo-temporal data, Nathanial Cook walks us through a use case to show how to use Flux to query geo-temporal data.
-To learn more about the Basics of Geo temporal data and InfluxDB see [Part 1](https://youtu.be/OlT1-kMNdCs).
-To learn more about Flux and S2 Geometry see [Part 2](https://youtu.be/comMs1cxYT4).
-Sign up for InfluxDB [here](https://cloud2.influxdata.com/signup).
+To learn more about the basics of geo-temporal data and InfluxDB, see [Part 1](https://youtu.be/OlT1-kMNdCs).
+To learn more about Flux and S2 geometry, see [Part 2](https://youtu.be/comMs1cxYT4).
 menu:
   resources:
     parent: Videos